10 data breaches that stung US consumers in the 2010s

 Cost: Protection Group International estimates the breach will cost the company $200 million.

-What happened: A cyberattack occurred between late February and early March, compromising customer names, encrypted passwords, email addresses, physical addresses, phone numbers and dates of birth.
+What happened: A cyber attack occurred between late February and early March 2014, compromising customer names, encrypted passwords, email addresses, physical addresses, phone numbers and dates of birth.
 No financial information was taken, according to eBay.

-Cost: Protection Group International estimates that it will cost the banking giant $1 billion, despite the bank spending $250 million annually on cybersecurity.
+Cost: Protection Group International estimated that it will cost the banking giant $1 billion.

 Affected: 56 million credit card accounts and 53 million email addresses.